javeriamalik06/portfolio/README.md

 Hello!
 I am Javeria, a data analyst and aspiring data scientist with a strong foundation in business.

-I am currently pursuing my Masters in Business Analytics at University of Illinois Urbana Champaign and I have a Bachelors in Business Administration from IBA Karachi.
+I am currently pursuing my Masters in Business Analytics at the University of Illinois Urbana Champaign and have completed my Bachelors in Business Administration from IBA Karachi.
 My work experience includes a year as a Quantitative Insights Consultant at Oula (Kantar) where I strengthened my skills in data-driven insights generation, quantitative analysis and data storytelling.

 The following portfolio showcases my skills, and you can find my CV [here](https://docs.google.com/document/d/1PK9DWERGcIMHOM5xXtVKMuRL0g7MPrhFnfVe63ApAU4/edit?usp=sharing).